Skip to main content

 https://taxapp.cy/wp-content/uploads/2023/04/50.pdf (50%)

-Cyprus’ ‘non-dom regime’ exempts dividends, passive interest and rental income from SDC (Special Défense Contribution).
+Cyprus’ non-dom regime exempts dividends and interest income from SDC (Special Defense Contribution).

 16. How to fill out a declaration correctly if you work for a company that is not in Cyprus?
 Meaning that I work as an individual under a service contract.
 Where can I get the tax return template file that should be filled out (and is it necessary)?
 Where should I attach it then?
 (There is nothing like this in my personal account).

-TaxApp: There are two ‘types’ of Cyprus tax form, the tax form for the ‘employees’ and the tax form for the ‘self-employed’.
+TaxApp: There are two types of Cyprus tax form, the tax form for the employees and the tax form for the self-employed.
 Depending on the applicable case the relevant tax-form should be submitted.
-The fact that someone is employed as an employee of a non-Cyprus registered / tax resident company should be declared in the tax form.
-No documents can be attached on the tax form but may be requested by the Cyprus tax authorities at some point later.
+No documents can be attached to the tax form but may be requested by the Cyprus tax authorities at some point later.

 17. Do I need to attach any documents to the tax return to confirm income from work outside Cyprus?